f103gt/LiteFileViewer/README.md

-# Lab 1
+# Lab 1 (6 uml Diagrams)
-Unit tests are located in ./tests.
-To find the uml diagrams, follow to ./diagrams.
-There implemented 4 of them - Use Case, Class, Activity.
+There implemented 4 of them - Use Case, Class, Activity for Lite File Viewer.

 Also I made a great use of one of my previous pojects located in this repository https://github.com/f103gt/bookstore.git.
 This project implements books microservice using instead of rest controllers, gRpc services to establish inter process